OTE - Oregon Travel Experience

 In addition, a new interpretive walking tour of 10 downtown Heritage Trees: From Stumptown to Treetown: A Field Guide for Interpreting Portland’s History though its Heritage Trees is available for sale or online viewing.
 This award-winning book, written by David-Paul B. Hedberg, a graduate student in the Department of History at Portland State University through an internship with Portland Parks & Recreation Urban Forestry, connects historic photos to living trees in the city and invites you to explore some of Portland’s oldest living features.
 Download From Stumptown to Treetown.

 Wilsonville Heritage Tree Program, 29799 SW Town Center Loop E, Wilsonville, Oregon, 97070.
 Telephone: 503-682-4960.
-The program is housed under the City of Wilsonville Planing Division.
+The program is housed under the City of Wilsonville Planning Division.
 A map of current tree locations may be viewed online on the city’s website.
 Nomination forms in PDF format are available on the city’s website.

 COUNTY HERITAGE TREES